 Fireworks Stand Permits

 A fireworks permit will be required to operate a fireworks stand.
 A fireworks stand application must be received on or before May 31st each calendar year.
-The instructional guide (PDF) has been prepared to specifically detail the requirements of application.
-Please read it carefully to ensure that applications are being submitted complete.
+An instructional guide (PDF) lists the application requirements.
+Applications must be submitted electronically through PDS's online permitting system at MyBuildingPermit.com.
+See our Online Permitting page for more information.

 Fireworks Display Permits